 There are many Chinese Writing Contests.
 But this is the ONLY one that comes with a strict character requirement.
-Only a maximum of 320 unique Chinese characters can be used, and only 19 of them are allowed to be used as special characters.
+Only 320 unique Chinese characters can be used.
 This requirement effectively places students who have studied Chinese for ten years in a position similar to those who have learned for just one year.
 And that is a good thing.

-For a variety of reasons, many students of Chinese, especially beginner students, don’t get to write much.
-Their writing exercise is frequently limited to putting the words into the right order or making a sentence with a given word.
 The focus of Chinese learning is often directed by the question “how many Chinese characters have you learned?”
-With that, students spend so much time either looking up new characters or memorising them.
+With that, students spend endless hours either looking up new characters or memorising them.
 Consequently, students rarely experience any exuberant feelings.
 Learning Chinese is like fighting in a battlefield where progress is made with heavy sacrifices.

-I think there are at least three levels of fun students absolutely enjoy.
+There are at least three levels of fun students absolutely enjoy.
 And students should have opportunities to enjoy them.

 The first level of fun comes from learning Chinese using interesting games or activities.
 This type of fun comes from outside stimulation.

-The second level of fun comes from discovering new ideas or concepts while learning Chinese.
+The second level of fun comes from discovering new ideas or concepts when learning Chinese.
 This type of fun is a combination of external learning materials and an internally provoked mind.

-The third level and also the highest level of fun is when students write something interesting, something that reflects who they are or what they are searching for in life.
+The third level and also the highest level of fun is when students write something meaningful, something that reflects who they are or what they are searching for in life.
 This is a creation process from within, a pure student-centred learning mode.
 Students learn as they write, and they write as they learn.

 So, yes, learning Chinese is absolutely fun.

-Therefore, to change the battlefield learning experience to a fun playground learning experience, we must ask a different question.
+Therefore, in order to change the battlefield learning experience to a fun playground learning experience, we must ask a different question.

 The question we should be asking is “how much Chinese reading and writing have you done?”
-With this question, the road to a fun, joyful and exciting learning experience is wide open.
+With this broader question, the road to fun, joyful and exciting learning experience is wide open.
 And every student is instantly turned into a creator.